How To Treat White Spots on Bird of Paradise (An Easy Guide)

 They are most commonly found in warm, humid conditions and can cause great damage to your plant if left unchecked.

-If you think your plant has a pest infestation, taking action immediately is essential.
+Taking action immediately is essential if you think your plant has a pest infestation.

 Pests can spread quickly and easily to other plants, so isolating any affected plants is important.